 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date in the principal market or, in its absence, the most advantageous market.

-The determinations of fair values of financial assets, financial liabilities and derivatives for the Company are based on a combination of quoted prices in active markets and valuation models, which are developed from recognised valuation models.
+The determination of fair values of financial assets, financial liabilities and derivatives for the Company is based on a combination of quoted prices in active markets and valuation models, which are developed from recognised valuation models.
 Judgements are required in the determination of fair value of financial assets, financial liabilities and derivatives for which prices may not be readily available.
 Judgements include deciding which valuation technique to be applied in determination of fair value, the inputs required for these techniques and where to include these financial assets, financial liabilities and derivatives in the fair value hierarchy.
 Some or all of the inputs into these models may not be market observable, and are derived from market prices or rates or are estimated based on assumptions.
 Inputs may include price information, volatility statistics, specific and broad credit data, liquidity statistics and other factors.
 Due to the limited recourse nature of the notes issued, the determination of fair values of financial liabilities is based on a valuation model which will include the fair value of financial assets and derivatives held for trading and the carrying value of cash and cash equivalents, interest receivable, interest payable, other assets and other liabilities.
 The fair value of the notes issued falls within Level 2 of the fair value hierarchy.
+The fair values of financial assets classified under Level 2 are determined using recognised pricing services with 2 or more contributors or a combination of broker quotes.